example42/example42_old.github.io/_posts/2014-05-31-rethinking-modules-part-1.md

 The kind and amount of such custom parameters may vary, a lot.

-My current opinion is that besides, eventually, some very core, useful and basic parameter for specific applications (For example: ```syslog_server``` , ```dns_servers```) it should be enough to expose a single, open, parameter where users can provide an hash with any specific configuration setting the application may have.
+My current opinion is that besides, eventually, some very core, useful and basic parameter for specific applications (For example: ```syslog_server``` , ```dns_servers```) it should be enough to expose a single parameter where users can provide an hash with any specific configuration setting the application may have.
 Such an hash should be used with a proper template to manage any kind of configuration.

+The benefit is clear, we preserve the possibility to manage our infrastructure via bare data, without the need to add and update the module's classes with application specific parameters.

 ### Higher abstraction modules

 Application modules (also called "component" modules) should follow a Single Responsibility Principle, dealing only with resources directly related to the managed application.

-Still in our infrastructures we have many applications that interoperate and have to be configured to reflect a consistent setup which involve different configurations for different applications to be assembled together.
+Still in our infrastructures we have many applications that interoperate and have to be configured to reflect a consistent setup which involves different configurations for different applications to be assembled together.

-The Roles and Profiles patterns is an example of how we can work at an higher abstraction layer, using different component modules to setup whole stacks of applications which may run on separated systems.
+The Roles and Profiles pattern is an example of how we can work at an higher abstraction layer, using different component modules to setup whole stacks of applications which may run on separated systems.

 I think that application modules should not be opinionated, at least in their default functionalities.
 They should provide resources to manage different configuration needs, without enforcing any specific implementation.
 An application module should be considered as a library, an interface to the configuration of the underlying application.
 Something that does just a specific thing and it does it well, in a predictable way.